samceracas/react-reorderable-list/README.md

 ```

 #### Unwrapped reorderable list group
 A group of lists not bound within a ```ReOrderableListGroup``` component.
 Useful for use cases where you need to put multiple reorderable lists into different components while still making them interactable with each other.
-A state management system such as Redux is required for managing app states.
+A state management system such as Redux is required for managing app states for such scenarios.

 ```jsx
 import React, { useState } from 'react'